tronprotocol/java-tron/docs/Implement a customized Actuator.md

   /**
    * define the rule to validate the contract
    *
-   * this demo first checks whether contract is null, then check whether ${any} is a instanceof SumContract,
+   * this demo first checks whether contract is null, then checks whether ${any} is a instanceof SumContract,
-   * then validates the ownerAddress, finally check params are not less than 0.
+   * then validates the ownerAddress, finally checks params are not less than 0.
    */
   @Override
   public boolean validate() throws ContractValidateException {